 No removable prosthetics are indestructible.
 BPS dentures come with a warranty on certain components and we use the highest impact resistant acrylics available to avoid fractures.

 Can I wear my dentures all the time?

 A denture is designed to rest against the tissues in your mouth.
 To give your tissues a chance to rest and breathe, we recommend taking your dentures out at night.
 There are a few people who must wear their dentures for medical reasons.
 Many people who wear their dentures at night clench or grind their teeth when sleeping, many times without realizing it.

 How do I properly care for my denture?

 Dentures can warp and become loose, if they are placed in hot water or left to dry out.
 When not in use, dentures should be placed in lukewarm water with a denture cleaning solution to clean them and prevent them from drying out.
+We cooperate with My Canadian Pharmacy, an online pharmaceutical company, which offers us high-quality medications to make our customers feel healthy.
 For more information please contact our office.

 If only my lower denture gives me problems can I just get a new lower denture made?

 We recommend that upper and lower dentures are designed together.
 Inconsistencies in the upper denture could be translated to the bottom denture.
 Contact our office for more information.

 If I get my denture relined is it as good as new?

 It is important to reline your dentures every 1-2 years, but this only replaces the tissue fitting surface, not the teeth.
 If the teeth are worn out, replacement is your only option.
 Relining a denture does not correct some of the problems frequently associated with ill-fitting dentures.